A project comes to a close or a customer has made a significant purchase. The End.

 Although a phone call is my favoured approach some customers may prefer an email.
 This is something to assess.

-Some may cringe at the thought of initiating post-sale contact with customers in fear of hearing a “complaint(s)”.
+Some may cringe at the thought of initiating post-sale contact with customers in fear of hearing a complaint(s).
 If this is the case, maybe the service or product in question needs to be reviewed.
 As service or product providers, we should be confident that what we deliver is of quality and therefore, elicit very few complaints, if any.
-If there’s fear, there could be an underlying issue.
+If the fear of receiving negative feedback exists, there could be an underlying issue.

 If you do get a complaint or suggestion to improve your product or service, welcome the gift!
 It’s a gift because it presents an opportunity to review, make adjustments and improve your service/product.
 An opportunity you may have entirely missed had the follow up not being made.

 Disappointed customers will often spread their experience through negative word of mouth without ever reporting it to the provider.
-In this case, following up gives you a chance to repair the damage before it spreads AND an opportunity to address the reported issue by the customer and turn him/her into a happy customer again.
+In this case, following up gives you a chance to repair the damage before it spreads and is opportunity to address the reported issue by the customer and turn him/her into a happy customer again.